 - ½ cup buttermilk at room temperature

-- 1 ½ tsp vanilla at room temperature
+- 1 ½ teaspoon vanilla at room temperature

-- 4 tbsp lemon juice juice of 2 lemons
+- 4 tablespoon lemon juice juice of 2 lemons

 - 1 cup semisweet chocolate chips